mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 If the two structures are physically far apart on the chip, that introduces additional issues, but can potentially be compensated for by allowing more latency for predictions.

-=== Following Through on Data Cache Misses for High-Confidence Doppelganggers
+=== Following Through on L1d Misses for High-Confidence Doppelganggers

 We have decided to drop doppelgangers that miss in the L1d.
 Our reasoning here is that in a system with an L1d prefetcher, predictable addresses will practically always hit.